POR CASO DE USO

 “Even organizations that didn’t already have that mindset are finding themselves loosening the reins, becoming more results-oriented, and they’re seeing their employees flourish,” says Pautsch.
 “I think the companies that emerge from this experience most successfully will be those that don’t just allow people some autonomy, but support them, empower them and enable them to think outside the box.”

-Most companies at least pay lip service to supporting work/life balance.
 In practice though, too many employees end up arranging their entire lives around work.
 In the short term, it may be reassuring to managers to know their employees are putting the job above all else.
 Over time though, too many of those employees end up burnt out, frustrated and unhappy.

 Now, many employees are having an extended experience working at home for the first time.
 They’re managing their own time and tasks.
 They’re cutting out three-hour round-trip commutes and spending that time with family instead, or pursuing their own passions.
 If businesses expect those employees to go back to sacrificing all their time and energy for the job post-pandemic, they may be in for a rude awakening.